1. What is geography? What is physical geography? What are the tools of of geographers?

 2. Goals and learning objectives of GES1010

-3. Why Colorado, and especially the southern Front Range, is such a unique region for the study of physical geography
+3. Why Colorado, and especially the southern Front Range, is an ideal location to study physical geography

 > What is up with this place?
 (What processes changed this landsurface)?

-> Thinking spatially (Which way is which: how can we tell and why do we care)?
+> Thinking spatially (Which way is which: how can you tell and why do you care)?

 1. Ch.
 1: Introduction to Earth (seasons)